vitaliimalynka/vitaliimalynka/README.md

 I have more than 7 years’ experience in IT sphere.
 Now I'm frontend developer and want to present my developments to you.

-This portfolio contains my works like landing pages and a small Angular project.
+This portfolio contains my works like landing pages and a small Angular projects.

 <!--